School of Criminal Justice

 - Breadth and quality of liberal arts background.
 The committee will view favorably students who have strong records in history, mathematics, English, languages, and/or natural sciences.

-- Statement by student of reason for seeking to undertake a criminal justice major.
+- Student's Written Statement of reason for seeking to undertake a criminal justice major.

 Degree Requirements for the Major in Criminal Justice